 Depending on the amount of work required, students will earn between three and six credit hours in political science that can be counted toward the elective requirement in the political science major and toward the 300- and 400-level course work required of all graduates.
 Under the supervision of the instructor for the course, students will work independently on academic assignments related to the legislative process.

-Students who desire to take nine credit hours during the semester they are an intern may enroll in one of several internship courses in the Communications Department.
-Student interns seeking more than nine credits may register for Distance Education courses offered by USI.
+Student interns seeking more than six credit hours during the semester they are an intern may register for Distance Education courses offered by USI.

 The internship is a full-time paid position during the legislative session, which lasts from January through mid-March.
 This valuable experience offers unique networking opportunities, which could open the door to a professional career.